A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-The case of the \NMNCH phase field model is slightly more complicated and we first recall the numerical scheme introduced in \cite{bretin2020approximation} for only one phase and we then explain how to generalize it in the multiphase context.
-Recall that model \NMNCH \ reads as
+The case of the \NMNCH ~model is slightly more complicated.
+We first recall the numerical scheme introduced in \cite{bretin2020approximation} for only two phases, then we explain how to generalize it in the multiphase context.
+Recall that the \NMNCH ~model reads in the biphase case as